Diego Perotti

-Diego Perotti Almeira (born 26 July 1988) is an Argentine professional footballer.
-Mainly a winger who can play with both feet, he can also appear as an attacking midfielder.
+Diego Perotti Almeira (born 26 July 1988) is an Argentine former professional footballer.
+Mainly a winger who could play with both feet, he also appeared as an attacking midfielder.

 He spent the better part of his career with Sevilla, appearing in 159 competitive games over six La Liga seasons (16 goals) and winning two major titles.
 In February 2016 he signed with Roma in the Italian Serie A, leaving four years later.

 Perotti earned five caps for Argentina.

 Club career

 Sevilla

 Born in Moreno, Buenos Aires of Italian ancestry on his father's side, Perotti joined Spain's Sevilla FC in the summer of 2007, from Club Deportivo Morón.
-At first he was assigned to the Andalusians' B-team which had just won promotion to the second division, and proved instrumental as the side retained their league status.
+At first he was assigned to the Andalusians' B team which had just won promotion to Segunda División, and proved instrumental as the side retained their league status.

 Perotti also started with the reserves in the 2008–09 season, receiving his first-team debut on 15 February 2009 as he appeared 15 minutes in a 2–0 win at RCD Espanyol.
 Often competing for a berth with another graduate, Diego Capel, his first goal for the club came against Deportivo de La Coruña on 23 May, as he scored in the 90th minute of the game to guarantee a third-place La Liga finish in the league, with the subsequent return to the UEFA Champions League.

 During 2009–10, Perotti won the battle with Capel and became Sevilla's first-choice in his position, starting the campaign on a high note.
-On 16 March 2010, he netted against PFC CSKA Moscow for the Champions League round of 16, but the Russian team won 2–1 away and 3–2 on aggregate.
+On 16 March 2010, he netted against PFC CSKA Moscow in the Champions League round of 16, but the Russian team won 2–1 away and 3–2 on aggregate.

-Perotti appeared in only 58 matches all competitions comprised from 2011 to 2014, mainly due to injuries.
+Perotti appeared in only 58 matches in all competitions from 2011 to 2014, mainly due to injuries.
 In February 2014, he was loaned to Boca Juniors in his homeland for six months.

 Genoa

-On 2 July 2014, Perotti signed for Italian club Genoa C.F.C. after agreeing to a four-year contract.
-He made his competitive debut on 31 August, playing 69 minutes in a 1–2 home loss to S.S.C.
-Napoli.
+On 2 July 2014, Perotti signed for Italian club Genoa CFC after agreeing to a four-year contract.
+He made his competitive debut on 31 August, playing 69 minutes in a 1–2 home loss to SSC Napoli.

 Roma

-On 1 February 2016, Perotti joined fellow Serie A side A.S.
-Roma on loan for €1 million, with an option to buy for another €9 million.
-He scored his first goal six days later, the winner in a 2–1 home win over U.C.
-Sampdoria.
-Late into the month, he signed a permanent deal until June 2019.
+On 1 February 2016, Perotti joined fellow Serie A side AS Roma on loan for €1 million, with an option to buy for another €9 million.
+He scored his first goal six days later, the winner in a 2–1 home win over UC Sampdoria.
+Later that month, he signed a permanent deal until June 2019.

 Perotti scored ten competitive goals in his first full season for the runners-up, adding eight in his second.
 In 2018–19, however, he was often sidelined with injury problems.

 Fenerbahçe

-Perotti moved to Turkish club Fenerbahçe on 5 October 2020 on a two-year contract, with an option to extend for another year.
+Perotti moved to Turkish club Fenerbahçe S.K. on 5 October 2020 on a two-year contract, with an option to extend for another year.
 On 1 September 2021, however, after having contracted a rare and serious knee injury, he left by mutual consent.